 Connection Inkling, similar to Technomantic Dabbler, is almost a Feat-sized version of the Magical Talent trait from PF.
 Probably closer to other Feats that let you yoink other classes’ features without multi-classing.
 Has improved uses per day and converts to a more useful feat if you ever multiclass into a true Spellcaster class.

 Coordinated Shot, no feat tax for Point Blank Shot, and no ally required to have this as a Teamwork feat, but the essence of the feat remains you threaten an opponent and your shooters have a better chance to hit them.

 Deadly Aim, no Dex requirement, this used to be the ranged version of Power Attack, but now you get extra damage equal to half your Base Attack Bonus for a fixed a -2 to hit penalty.

 Deflect Projectiles, no Dex or Unarmed Strike requirement, +8 BAB requirement, uses Reactions and Resolve Points instead of the Pathfinder version (Deflect Arrows) only working once per round.

-Dive for Cover, dropping prone in combat is a Swift action which isn’t necessarily a Reaction.
-This feat allows you to drop prone as part of a Reflex save and allows you to roll twice and taker highest.
+Dive for Cover, dropping prone in combat is a Swift action that isn’t necessarily a Reaction.
+This feat allows you to drop prone as part of a Reflex save and allows you to roll twice and take the highest.
 The action provokes AoOs if you’re threatened so the incoming damage better be more than the melee combatant can do to you.
-This feat is very similar to one by the same name from Complete Adventurer which let you roll a second save, but had to take the second result instead of best of two.
+This feat is very similar to one by the same name from Complete Adventurer which let you roll a second save, but had to take the second result instead of the best of two.

-Divine Blessing (Pact Worlds) too many abilities to compare to anything else.
+Divine Blessing (Pact Worlds) has too many abilities to compare to anything else.

 Extended Telepathy (Pact Worlds), adds 30ft to telepathic range.